 - Selection Timeline

-The application deadline is July 15, 2017.
+We will start accepting applications for the class beginning in September 2020 in January 2020.
 Applications will be processed as they are received.
 Select candidates will be invited to complete a telephone interview with a member of the Program Committee.
-All decisions will be communicated no later than August 1, 2017, with classes beginning September 2017.

 - Matriculation Requirements